SteeltoeOSS/Documentation/api/v3/stream/standalone-stream-rabbitmq.md

 ### Cloud Foundry

-This section walks you through how to deploy the `UsageDetailSender`, `UsageCostProcessor`, and `UsageCostLogger` applications on PWS CloudFoundry environment.
+This section walks you through how to deploy the `UsageDetailSender`, `UsageCostProcessor`, and `UsageCostLogger` applications on your Cloud Foundry environment.

 #### Creating a RabbitMQ service